Complete Guide to Traveling to Europe from New Zealand: Everything you need to know [2025]

 You will also need to be mindful about foreign transaction fee and markups on currency exchange rates with your providers - which can put a dent in your finances if you plan on making multiple purchases a day.

 Using a multi-currency travel card such as Wise is an excellent alternative with transparent exchange rates and low fees.
-Available in for residents of and New Zealand supported countries, Wise offers the mid-market rate on currency conversions, which is the usually the same rate you see on Google, ensuring that you don’t lose money to extra fees or hidden mark-ups.
+Available for residents of New Zealand and supported countries, Wise offers the mid-market rate on currency conversions, which is the usually the same rate you see on Google, ensuring that you don’t lose money to extra fees or hidden mark-ups.

 Wise offers a convenient travel card and money transfer services that make managing your finances abroad a breeze.
 The Wise card lets you spend like a local in over 150+ countries.